mvuorre/oblivious-octopus/README.md

 ## Reproduce

 We conducted our analyses as a Quarto R notebook whose R environment is managed by renv.
-To reproduce, render the Quarto project.
+To reproduce, render the Quarto project ([Quarto](https://quarto.org/docs/get-started/) required).
 Optimally also ensure you have the same R environment as us.
 To be exact,

 ```bash
 git clone https://github.com/mvuorre/oblivious-octopus.git